How Long Can You Bleed After an Abortion?

 Bleeding after abortion

 There is more than one type of abortion procedure.
-The best option for you will depend on various factors, and your provider can help you decide.
-The two common types of abortion are a medication abortion (using a pill, generally at home) and a surgical abortion.
+The best option for you will depend on various factors, and your doctor can help you decide.
+The two common types of abortion are a medication abortion (using medication, generally at home) and a surgical abortion.
 The side effects of each procedure differ.
 One such side effect is post-abortion bleeding.

 After taking the abortion pill

 There are several steps to abortion using a medication, and two different medicines are required.
 The first pill is called mifepristone.
-The purpose of the first meditation is to stop embryo growth.
+The purpose of the first meditation is to block progesterone.
+Without progesterone the pregnancy is cannot continue.
 Depending on your body's reaction to mifepristone, you may feel nauseous or experience mild bleeding.
 The second medication is called misoprostol.
 Your provider will explain how and when to take your second pill.
 Misoprostol will cause cramping and bleeding as it triggers the body to empty the uterus.

-Most people will begin bleeding within one to four hours after taking misoprostol.
-Cramping and bleeding from a medication abortion typically last between four and five hours, although it can last longer.
-Cramping may last between 24 and 48 hours after the bleeding subsides.
+Most people will begin bleeding within one to four hours after taking misoprostol and this typically last between four and five hours, although it can last longer.
+Cramping may continue to last between 24 and 48 hours after the bleeding subsides.
 If you do not start bleeding within 24 hours of taking the second pill, you must contact your provider immediately.

 When having a surgical abortion